uidaholib/digital-collections-docs/content/collection-creation/01-create.md

 {% include alert.html text=template color="info" %}

-## Steps for Creating a New Collection With CB-CSV
+## Steps for Creating a New Collection

 ### Metadata Prep

-- In your metadata spreadsheet, create objectids for your collection items, use one word (such as `tabor` for Tabor Photograph Collection) + three zeros (ex: `tabor001`, or more zeros if larger collection)
+- In your metadata spreadsheet, create objectid's for your collection items, use one word (such as `tabor` for Tabor Photograph Collection) + three zeros (ex: `tabor001`, or more zeros if larger collection)
 - Make sure your jpegs and pdfs are all together in one folder, ready to be added to the repository

 #### Content Advisory